-The Gloria, or some other song of praise, centers the service on the God we gather to praise in our worship.
+The Gloria centers the service on the God we gather to praise in our worship.

 THE COLLECT FOR THE NATIVITY OF OUR LORD

 The collect is the appointed prayer that "collects" or captures the theme of the day or season of the Church year.
 It summarizes the attributes of God as revealed in the scriptures for the day.